 The ancient Khmer ruin Prasat Muang Singh, a temple dedicated to the Hindu god Shiva, the most western ruins from Khmer Empire discovered in Thailand.
 Prasat Luang Singhs construction dates from the 13th and 14th centuries.

 Erawan waterfall in the Erawan National Park has seven separate tiers.
 One of the prettiest waterfalls in Thailand.
 In the park, you also find caves in Limestone rocks to explore.

-If you have time continue to Sanghkaburi for a quite picturesque and unique feeling of a small Thai town.
+If you have time continue to Sanghklaburi for an immensely picturesque and unique feeling of a small Thai town.

 Forgive but don’t forgetThat is the mantra at Kanchanburi today.
-Five million people visited this area in 2015, so if you one time feel it is rather hot on the train or somewhere else.
-Please remember the prisoners and laborers that worked here during the WWII.
+Five million people visited this area in 2015, so if you sometimes feel it is rather hot on the train or somewhere else.
+Please remember the prisoners and labourers that worked here during WWII.